 Wolfden plans to continue to work with the regulatory authorities of Maine to secure the required approvals to develop the project as an underground mining operation.
-In order to upgrade the inferred resource to measured and indicated, an infill drill program with 25 m by 25 m and 50 m by 50 m patterns are required in each lens.
+In order to upgrade the inferred resource, a limited infill drill program with a 25 m by 25 m pattern is required in each lens to confirm if the current 50 by 50 metre drill pattern is sufficient.